 - For courses you might want to cover, take a look at the past Tripos papers to get a feel for the level of the exam questions.

 - Explain that you would like it to be made known that you are interested in supervising.

 It is likely that you will quickly find a DOS to take an interest in you.
 If not, note that most DOSs in Computer Science work in the Computer Laboratory, are friendly and open to being approached.
 They are likely to know where supervision coverage might be needed.
-You can find a list of the DOSs here.

 What should you ask the Director of Studies?